Skip to content

 consequences, like unintentionally disinheriting another child or other children.
 You should make

-sure you understand these consequences before creating a joint account. - Incomplete or incorrect beneficiary designation forms.
+3. Incomplete or incorrect beneficiary designation forms.
 A significant portion of your wealth may be in life insurance policies, retirement plans, or annuities.
 These assets pass to the designated

 beneficiaries pursuant to the beneficiary designation form.
 They do not pass under your Will